Resource-optimized transformation of mixed

 Cross-linking urban development and water management aspects for cities of the future

-Increasing heavy rainfall events and the growth of urban districts constitute major challenges for urban drainage.
-Three neighborhoods in Braunschweig, Hannover and Hildesheim will serve as examples for district planning that combines urban development and water management aspects in the long term.
+Increasing heavy rainfall events and the growth of urban districts constitute major challenges not only for urban drainage.
+Three neighborhoods in Braunschweig, Hannover and Hildesheim will serve as examples for district planning that combines urban quality issues and water management aspects in the long term.

 Objectives and procedure

 The objective of the project is on the one hand the development and testing of a flexible, multi-measure planning method to transform existing drainage systems.
 On the other hand, innovative solutions are being implemented in the three districts at different urban planning levels.
 In Hildesheim, for example, the aim is to increase the inflow capacity of the WWTP during heavy rainfall events and differentiate between possible discharge ways based on rainwater qualities.
 In Braunschweig, precipitation water from facades and roads will be investigated to determine the content of biocides and microplastics.
-In Hannover, operational aspects of water-sensitive architectural elements (roof greening, facade design with moss, backyard ponds) will be examined and the question of how to implement strategic components into the planning routine of cities.
+In Hannover, operational aspects of blue-green infrastructure elements (green roof, moss facades, cisterns, ponds) will be evaluated under the aspect of how to implement multi-functional components into the planning routine of cities.

 Expected results and transfer

-The results will be published as methodological practical recommendations and as a web-based module catalogue to support planning and strategy processes.
+The results will be published as methodological recommendation for strategic cross-divisional urban planning supplement by a web-based module catalogue.

 TransMiT – Resource-optimized transformation of mixed and separate sewer systems in existing districts with a high settlement pressure